framefork/typed-ids/README.md

         // ...
 ```

+But with the index, the `ObjectUuidTypesContributor` reads it, and registers the types automatically when Hibernate ORM is initialized.

-But with the class indexer installed, The system will know that the `User.Id` should be handled by `ObjectUuidType` and the `@Type(...)` can be dropped.
+With the classes indexed, the system will know that the `User.Id` should be handled by `ObjectUuidType` and the `@Type(...)` can be dropped.
 This also simplifies usage on every other place, where Hibernate might need to resolve a type for the `Id` instance, like queries.

 ## More examples